Kitware/VTK/Documentation/docs/vtk_file_formats/vtk_legacy_file_format.md

 1. The first part is the file version and identifier.
 This part contains the single line: ```vtk DataFile Version x.x.``` This line must be exactly as shown with the exception of the version number x.x, which will vary with different releases of VTK.
 (Note: the current version number is 3.0.
 Version 1.0 and 2.0 files are compatible with version 3.0 files.)

 2. The second part is the header.
-The header consists of a character string terminated by end-of-line character \n.
-The header is 256 characters maximum.
+The header consists of a character string terminated by the newline character \n.
+The header has a maximum length of 256 characters.
 The header can be used to describe the data and include any other pertinent information.

 3. The next part is the file format.
 The file format describes the type of file, either ASCII or binary.
-On this line the single word ASCII or BINARY must appear.
+On this line, the single word ASCII or BINARY must appear.

-4. The fourth part is the dataset structure.
-The geometry part describes the geometry and topology of the dataset.
+4. The fourth part is the dataset structure, which describes the geometry and topology of the dataset.
 This part begins with a line containing the keyword _DATASET_ followed by a keyword describing the type of dataset.
 Then, depending upon the type of dataset, other keyword/data combinations define the actual data.

 5. The final part describes the dataset attributes.
 This part begins with the keywords _POINT_DATA_ or _CELL_DATA_, followed by an integer number specifying the number of points or cells, respectively.
-(It doesn’t matter whether _POINT_DATA_ or _CELL_DATA_ comes first.)
+(It does not matter whether _POINT_DATA_ or _CELL_DATA_ comes first.)
 Other keyword/data combinations then define the actual dataset attribute values (i.e., scalars, vectors, tensors, normals, texture coordinates, or field data).

 An overview of the file format is shown in Figure 1: